 The growth of US online lotteries has not been as rapid as the proliferation of online sports betting in the wake of the PASPA reversal.
 However, several states now legally offer a variety of lottery games online.

-Michigan and Pennsylvania are just two states that offer US online lottery games.
+Michigan and Pennsylvania are just two states that offer US online lottery games for real money.
 Pennsylvania Lottery made its first lottery games available online on May 29, 2018.
 The site offers a variety of US online lottery games including Keno, virtual sports, and instant-win games.
 Pennsylvanians can also participate in major lotteries such as Powerball and Mega Millions.

 The Michigan Lottery launched its online platform back in 2014.
 This US online lottery site features a variety of games like Keno and instant win games too.
 Other major lotteries offered on their site include Powerball, Mega Millions, Lotto 47, and Fantasy 5.